leenasohail/PhysiGym/man/HOWTO_physigym.md

 3. If you are using environments, this is the time to activate the Python environment in which you would like to run physigym.

+4. Check that you are hooked up to the internet because pip will have to check for build dependencies.

-4. cd into the PhysiCell folder, reset PhysiCell, load, and compile the physigym project.
+5. cd into the PhysiCell folder, reset PhysiCell, load, and compile the physigym project.
 This will install two Python modules, the first one named `embedding`, the second one named `physigym`.
 ```bash
 cd ../PhysiCell